Liverpool without Van Dijk, Fabinho and Jones after positive Covid tests

 Van Dijk’s place will be taken by Ibrahima Konate, the summer signing from RB Leipzig.
 The Frenchman will partner Joel Matip in the heart of the Reds’ defence.

-Fabinho’s absence opens up a spot alongside Thiago Alcantara and Jordan Henderson in midfield, while Jones will be left frustrated having only just returned to training after six weeks out with an eye injury.
+Fabinho’s absence opens up a spot alongside Thiago Alcantara and Jordan Henderson in midfield, which has been filled by Alex Oxlade-Chamberlain, while Jones will be left frustrated having only just returned to training after six weeks out with an eye injury.

 Roberto Firmino, at least, returns to the squad following a hamstring injury, with the Brazilian named among the substitutes.